orion-rs/orion/README.md

 ## orion ![Build Status](https://travis-ci.org/brycx/orion.svg?branch=master) [![codecov](https://codecov.io/gh/brycx/orion/branch/master/graph/badge.svg)](https://codecov.io/gh/brycx/orion)

+### Warning
-**Warning:** This library is not suitable for production code.
+This library is not suitable for production code.
 There are no guarantees for the security of these implementations.
 Use at your own risk.

-Cryptographic primitives implemented in Rust, with a simple API.
+### About
+This library aims to provide easy and usable crypto.
+'Usable' meaning exposing high-level API's that are easy to use and hard to misuse.

+In case you missed the warning above: **don't use orion for production code or instances where you need absolute confidence in security**.
+While security is a top priority goal for this library, the author is no professional.
+Look in the Alternatives section if this means orion is not for you.

 Currently contains:
 * HMAC with SHA256, SHA384, SHA512 and SHA512/256.